-The cheapest stocks and shares ISAs in 2024
+The cheapest stocks and shares ISAs in 2025

-10 min Read Published: 06 Feb 2024
+10 min Read Published: 20 Dec 2024

 cheapest stocks and shares isa and best stocks and shares isaThe cheapest Stocks and Shares ISA for you will depend on your circumstances and whether you want to invest in shares, investment trusts, exchange-traded funds or unit trusts.

-In this article, we reveal the cheapest stocks and shares ISA in the UK, based on a number of different investing scenarios including the cheapest managed Stocks and Shares ISA for beginners, the cheapest Stocks and Shares ISAs based on tools, functionality & investment choice and also the cheapest Stocks and Shares ISAs for share trading.
+In this article, we reveal the cheapest Stocks and Shares ISA in the UK, based on a number of different investing scenarios including the cheapest managed Stocks and Shares ISA for beginners, the cheapest Stocks and Shares ISAs based on tools, functionality & investment choice and also the cheapest Stocks and Shares ISAs for share trading.

 1 minute summary - The cheapest Stocks and Shares ISA

-• Self-invested ISA – If you want to manage your own investments then investment platforms Interactive Investor* and Hargreaves Lansdown* provide an excellent selection of tools and investment choice
+• Self-invested ISA – If you want to manage your own investments then investment platforms Interactive Investor* and Hargreaves Lansdown* provide an excellent selection of tools and investment choice so you can create your own DIY Stocks and Shares ISA

-• Managed ISA – If you'd rather let someone run your money for you at low cost then you may want to consider using a service such as Moneyfarm*, Wealthify, or Nutmeg
+• Managed ISA – If you'd rather let someone run your money for you at low cost then you may want to consider using a service such as Moneyfarm*Wealthify, or Nutmeg

 Cheapest Stocks and Shares ISAs – Our top picks